p3-insta485-clientside

 done

 This section describes the REST API implemented by the server.
 It implements the functionality needed to implement the main insta485 page.
-You might find this tutorial on REST APIs using Python/Flask helpful.
-Completing the REST API is a small portion of the time it takes to complete this project, so be sure to plan plenty of time for the client-side dynamic pages portion of the project.
+Completing the REST API is a small portion of the time it takes to complete this project, so be sure to plan plenty of time for the client-side dynamic pages part of the project.

 Routes